-A detailed description of the FLUXNET-CH4 Community Product is available in Delwiche et al., in prep, co-authored by data teams and members of all site teams contributing to FLUXNET-CH4.
+A detailed description of the FLUXNET-CH4 Community Product is available in Delwiche et al. 2021, co-authored by data teams and members of all site teams contributing to FLUXNET-CH4.

 The FLUXNET-CH4 Community Product is distributed under the two tiers of the FLUXNET2015 Data Policy.
 Tower teams chose data policy tiers for their site.
 Data distributed in both tiers can be accessed from the Data Download page for the FLUXNET-CH4 Dataset.
 To see a list of site-years of data available for each site, please refer to the list of sites and data availability.